PrashantMohta/ModdingDocs/mod-baseclass.md

 for more information see  [Preloading game objects](https://prashantmohta.github.io/ModdingDocs/preloads.html) .

  ### Initialize your mod
 The Mod base class allows your mod to [receive the Preloaded objects](https://prashantmohta.github.io/ModdingDocs/preloads.html), and work with setting up your mod code in Initialize.
-This method is called after your mod class is constructed, but beware that it is called more than once, especially if your mod is toggled on and off.
+This method is called after your mod class is constructed, but beware that it is called more than once, especially if your mod is toggled on and off. refer to [Mod Lifecycle](mod-lifecycle.md) for more details on the order of execution.

 ## Optional Interfaces